wax-office-of-inspector-general/waxguilds/reports/blokcrafters/latest.md

 ### <ins>Noteworthy</ins>

-Thankfully this was a quiet period for us.
-Several of us were travelling or on vacation.
-Nothing noteworthy to report this period.
+This was a not so quiet period for us in real life.
+A few people in Florida are now looking for new homes following hurricane Helene.
+All BlokCrafters servers are located elsewhere, there was no impact on technical operations.

 ### <ins>API Services</ins>